MediaComem/comem-archidep/subjects/cli/README.md

-### Editing files with Nano
+### Editing files with nano

-Editing files is much more straightforward and intuitive with Nano.
+Editing files is much more straightforward and intuitive with nano.
 Once the file is open, you can simply type your text and move around with arrow keys:

 <p class='center'><img src='images/nano.png' class='p80' /></p>